 Have you ever heard someone talk about an act of violence by saying "they just snapped"?
 This is a myth.
 People don't just snap.
-Experts who study violence tell us that being violent is a process that begins with the idea that violence is on option for solving a problem or righting a perceived wrong.
+Experts who study violence tell us that being violent is a process that begins with the idea that violence is an option for solving a problem or righting a perceived wrong.
 From years of violence research, we know there are often clues and behaviors seen by friends, family and co-workers that go unreported.
-For example, vou often hear someone interviewed after a shooting who says something like "I thought what they said or were doing was strange" or "I was worried about them."
+For example, you often hear someone interviewed after a shooting who says something like "I thought what they said or were doing was strange" or "I was worried about them."
 But they never said anything about it or told anyone they were concerned.

-Sometimes it is because we see only one behavior and we talk ourselves out of saying something.
-Our hesitance to report may be because we don't want to get someone in trouble.
-Our community is now working on a process that will use your reports to get help for the person.
-We want you to know we are focusing on troubling behaviors, not getting people in trouble.
-To make this work, we all need to know what behaviors to look for and care enough to tell someone who can help.
-You can also help by spreading the message that some violence can be prevented.
+THE POWER TO PREVENT VIOLENCE TRUTH: You have the power to prevent violence...
+Learn about the pathway to violence Care enough to tell someone who can help Spread the message that violence can be prevented